VirtusLab/scala-cli/website/docs/reference/scala-command/commands.md

 Updates Scala CLI.
 Works only when installed with the installation script.
 If Scala CLI was installed with an external tool, refer to its update methods.

+You are currently viewing the basic help for the update sub-command.
+You can view the full help by running:
+   [1mscala-cli update --help-full[0m
 For detailed installation instructions refer to our website: https://scala-cli.virtuslab.org/install

 Accepts option groups: [logging](./cli-options.md#logging-options), [update](./cli-options.md#update-options), [verbosity](./cli-options.md#verbosity-options)